rcmdnk/homebrew-file/README.md

 If you want to install them to Applications area, please use `-l` (for `~/Applications/`) or `-g` (for `/Applications/`).

-With `-c` option, Brewall runs cleanup.
+With `clean` option, Brewall runs cleanup.
 By default, it just does dry run (no actual cleanup).
-To run cleanup in non dry-run mode, use `-r`.
+To run cleanup in non dry-run mode, use `-C`.

-If you want edit Brewfile, use `-e` option.
+If you want edit Brewfile, use `edit` option.

-:warning: If you do `brewall -e` before installing Brewfile and save w/o any modification, you may make empty Brewfile (Be careful, `brew -c -r` remove all packages :scream:).
+:warning: If you do `brewall edit` before installing Brewfile and save w/o any modification, you may make empty Brewfile (Be careful, `brew -c -C` remove all packages :scream:).
 Therefore I recommend you to do `brewall -i` at first if you don't have Brewfile.

-    Usage: brewall [-cerieh][-f <input file>]
+    Usage: brewall [-increvh][-f <input file>] command ...

-    Arguments:
-          -f  <file> Set input file (current default: /usr/local/Library/Brewfile) You can set input file by environmental variable, HOMEBREW_BREWFILE, like:
-                          export HOMEBREW_BREWFILE=~/.brewfile
-          -l         Make links to apps (for such MacVim) The default place is user's directory: ~/Applications/ If you want to install in global directory: /Applications/, use '-g'
-          -g         Make apps' links in /Applications/ (need root password) -c         Cleanup:
+    Commands:
+      brewall install            : Install packages in BREWFILE. brewall brew [command ...] : Execute brew command, and update BREWFILE. brewall init     (or -i)   : Initialize/Update BREWFILE with installed packages. brewall set_repo (or -s)   : Set BREWFILE repository. brewall pull               : Update BREWFILE from the repository. brewall push               : Push your BREWFILE to the repository. brewall clean    (or -c)   : Clenup
                                    Uninstall packages not in the list.
                                    Untap packages not in the list.
                                    Cleanup cache (brew cleanup)
                                    By drault, cleanup runs as dry-run.
-                     If you want to enforce cleanup, use '-r' option.
+                                   If you want to enforce cleanup, use '-C' option. brewall edit     (or -e)   : Edit input file. brewall version  (or -v)   : Show version. brewall help     (or -h)   : Print Help (this message) and exit.

+    Options:
+          -f  <file> Set input file (current default: ${input}) You can set input file by environmental variable, HOMEBREW_BREWFILE, like:
+                          export HOMEBREW_BREWFILE=~/.brewfile
+          -n         Don't make links for Apps
-          -r         Run cleanup in non dry-run mode.
+          -C         Run cleanup in non dry-run mode.
-          -i         Initialize Brewfile with insalled packages.
-          -e         Edit input file
-          -v         Show version
-          -h         Print Help (this message) and exit
+          -r  <repo> Set repository name.
+Use with set_repo (-s).

+    If you want to use repository's BREWFILE, please prepare a repository which has a file named \"Brewfile\".
+    If you assign the repository which doesn't have \"Brewfile\", then brewall will try to make \"Brewfile\" in the repository.
+    For GitHub repository, you can shorten the address like user_name/repo_name.

 ## Information
-More information could be found in [my blog (Japanese)](http://rcmdnk.github.io/blog/2013/09/13/computer-mac-install-homebrew/).
+More information could be found in [my blog](http://rcmdnk.github.io/blog/2013/09/13/computer-mac-install-homebrew/).

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/rcmdnk/homebrew-brewall/trend.png)](https://bitdeli.com/free "Bitdeli Badge")